Analysis | Trump and the GOP try to put the monster they created back in the cage

 There is also a certain irony in the lawyers Trump and his allies have promoted now seemingly going rogue.
 There is a real price to be paid for elevating extremists and conspiracy theorists such as Wood and Powell, but the Trump effort has struggled to find credible stewards of his legal case.
 And Republicans were largely silent about promoting such characters despite their demonstrated histories of wild claims.

-It’s almost like you should be careful with whom you choose to align.
+It’s almost as though you should be careful with whom you choose to align.